teamniteo/handbook/2_Operations/work-process.md

 ## Schedule

- * Every weekday morning we hold a daily standup meeting.
+ * Every **weekday** morning we hold a daily standup meeting:
+   * 10:00 CE(S)T for the whole company in the Niteo Zoom room
+   * followed immediately by separate standups for Easy Blog Networks and WooCart, in their own Zoom rooms
  * Every weekday Niteans should check their [GitHub notifications](https://github.com/notifications) so that they don't miss things that involve them.

 Sprint meetings replace the daily standup on these days:

- * A Wednesday is the start of a sprint with sprint planning.
+ * A **Wednesday** is the start of a sprint with sprint planning.
+   * 10:00 CE(S)T for the whole company in the Niteo Zoom room
+   * followed immediately by separate plannings for Easy Blog Networks and WooCart, in their own Zoom rooms
- * The Tuesday, two weeks later, marks the end of the sprint with a sprint retrospective.
+ * The **Tuesday**, two weeks later, marks the end of the sprint with a sprint retrospective and company alignment meeting.
- * Then Wednesday, the next day, is usually the start of the next sprint.
+   * 10:00 CE(S)T for Niteo
+   * followed immediately by retrospective for Easy Blog Networks
+   * 11:00 CE(S)T for WooCart
+   * 12:00 CE(S)T for Niteo Alignment Meeting

 The last Monday morning of the sprint everyone should open up the Scrum board and ask themselves: "How can I help close whatever is still opened?".
 Repeat the same after lunch and on Tuesday morning.